Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 ## UX

-My Cookbook is an online web application designed for users with interest in gathering information about recipes.
+Body Balance is an online web application designed for users with interest in gathering information about fitness healthy lifestyle as Nutritional and Workout plans and also Gym Equipments and Activewear.
+The application is designed for two types of users:

+- The site owner/ administrator (logging as a special user - superuser) and external users (as anonymous user, or logged in users).

+The anonymous user (users not logged in) can:
+ - Navigate through the website and see Nutrition, Workout and Products page.
+ - Search for products
+ - Search for nutrition and workout plan
+ - Purchase products, nutrition and workout plan
+ - Register an account

 The user can:
  - Register an account
-- Add their own recipe (by registered user)
-- Edit, update and delete recipes (by registered user)
+ - If registered already, user can log in into their account
-- Search recipes (by without an allergen)
+ - Search for products
-- Search recipes (by diet)
+ - Search for nutrition and workout plan
+ - Purchase products, nutrition and workout plan
+ - Access "My profile" page
+ - Access Order history
+ - Access weekly nutritional plan
+ - Access weekly workout plan

+The site owner/administrator (superuser) can:
+ - log in into their account
-- Search recipes (by cuisine)
+ - Search for products
-- Search recipes (by meal type)
+ - Search for nutrition and workout plan
-- View recipe details
+ - Purchase products, nutrition and workout plan
+ - Access "Product Management" page
+ - Access "My profile" page
+ - Access Order history
+ - Access weekly nutritional plan
+ - Access weekly workout plan
+ - Add, edit and delete product and all it's specifications
+ - Through `https://body-balance-milestone-project.herokuapp.com/admin` and using superuser's authorization as `username` or `email address` and `password`:
+    - Add, edit and delete product and all it's specifications
+    - Access Accounts
+    - Access Authentication and Authorization
+    - Access a list of Product Orders
+    - Access a list of Plans Orders
+    - Access a list of Products and Products Categories

 The website is simple and structured in a way that is easy to navigate through and find recipes.

 ### User Stories